Karsten Warholm wins the 300 meter hurdle race at Diamond League in Oslo, Norway and sets a new world record.

 Middle-Distance Running

-No discussion of middle distance running is complete without mentioning Hicham El Guerrouj, who is generally considered one of the greatest middle-distance runners of all time.
-He set the world record in indoor 1,500 meter racing in 1997 with a run time of 3 minutes, 48 seconds.
+No discussion of middle distance running is complete without mentioning Moroccan Hicham El Guerrouj, who's generally considered the greatest middle-distance runner of all time.
+He set the 1,500m world record in 1998 in a time of 3m 26s and also holds the mile record of 3m 43.13s.

 If you want to try your hand at middle-distance running, focus on improving your “running economy,” which is the relationship between your running speed and the oxygen your body takes in.
 Improving your Vo2 max, which is the maximum amount of oxygen your body uses while running, goes a long way in improving how your body handles lactic acid buildup that causes cramping and shortness of breath.
 You can also incorporate breathing exercises that can help boost stamina.